tencherry10/til/thoughts/oop.md

 This notion of duck-typing means that an object is substitute-able with another object provided its API is the same (if it quacks like a "Duck").
 This is great for dynamic languages and reduces the burden / ceremony of OOP, but may not be possible for static languages which demands compile time binding.

+BTW, this duck-typing does NOT require that all API/method is implemented.
+Only the API/method used is necessary as there are no enforcement from the compiler/interpreter during duck-typing. (an exception is simply thrown when an unimplemented function are called).

 There is also a question of performance b/c this means the compiler / interpreter can not optimize across polymorphic late-binding boundary.
 Although, technically a JIT could work around this issue.